Matthew-Hsu/PiPass/README.md

 # What's New in Version 1.1
 PiPass now pulls data from Google Spreadsheets.
 PiPass uses a custom Spreadsheet instead because the data on http://www.homepass.info is a little bit more difficult to parse with additional comments and formatting.

 The base installation will default to using the extended MACs found on FatMagic's database.
-The custom spreadsheet that PiPass is using won't be updated regulary, unless it needs to be fixed.
+The custom spreadsheet that PiPass is using won't be updated regularly, unless it needs to be fixed.
 It is good for general purpose Homepass usage.

-Moving to Google Spreadsheets allows for the possilibty of viewing and pulling data from FatMagic's database when the data inputs follow a standard convention.
+Moving to Google Spreadsheets allows for the possibility of viewing and pulling data from FatMagic's database when the data inputs follow a standard convention.
 The intention to move to Google Spreadsheets is to allow for easier maintenance of custom Nintendo Zone databases that is both user friendly and to leverage online backups.

 # Testing Environment
 Development and testing was done using all the components from the Canakit Raspberry Pi 2 Complete Starter Kit with WiFi.
 A -=new=- Nintendo 3DS XL with the 9.6.0-24 U firmware was used to verify functionality of 'Homepass'.

-PiPass has drivers preinstalled for Ralink, ZyDAS ZD1211/1211B, and Atheros AR5007UG chipsets.
+PiPass has drivers pre-installed for Ralink, ZyDAS ZD1211/1211B, and Atheros AR5007UG chipsets.
 The WiFi chipset that I tested on was the Ralink RT5370.
 These chipsets were tested to be working for 'Homepass', so I've loaded the drivers for these other chipsets as well.

 # Installation
 PiPass can be installed by downloading a pre-made image for your Raspberry Pi or by downloading the source files here on GitHub and setting it up manually.
 Manual setup will be more work, but it has the advantage of being able to use PiPass on most Linux based operating systems that are not just limited to the Raspberry Pi.